memgraph/docs/docs/installation/macos/docker-installation.md

 ---
 id: docker-installation
-title: Install Memgraph Platform on Linux with Docker
+title: Install Memgraph on macOS with Docker
 sidebar_label: Docker 🐳
-slug: /install-memgraph-platform-on-linux-docker
+slug: /install-memgraph-on-macos-docker
 ---

-This article briefly outlines the basic steps necessary to install and run **Memgraph** on Linux with Docker. <br/>
+This article briefly outlines the basic steps necessary to install and run **Memgraph** on macOS with Docker. <br/>
 There are two main Docker images that you can install:

 - [**Memgraph Platform**](#memgraph-platform) which contains:
   - **Memgraph**
   - the visual user interface **Memgraph Lab**
   - the command-line interface **mgconsole**
   - the graph library **MAGE**
 - [**Memgraph base image**](#memgraph-base-image): contains only Memgraph.